 You are browsing a tutorial guide for the latest Octoparse version.
 If you are running an older version of Octoparse, we strongly recommend you upgrade because it is faster, easier and more robust!
 Download and upgrade here if you haven't already done so!

 With a reported 211 million daily active users, Twitter has proven its worth in social media marketing.
-Users on Twitter post an average of 6000 tweets every second, which makes it over 500 million tweets posted each day.
+Users on Twitter post an average of 6000 tweets every second, making it over 500 million tweets posted daily.
 All of this chatter and noise is a treasure chest full of valuable information for marketers, brands, researchers, and analysts.
 Marketers and brands often scrape Twitter data of specific accounts (influencers, competitors) to analyze engagement and plan effective strategies.

 Due to popular demand, this tutorial is the second in a series of tutorials that the Octoparse team has prepared for users with a need for Twitter data.

 In this post, we are going to teach you how to scrape tweets from a public account.

 If you don't want to bother creating a custom crawler on your own, you can search for a ready-to-use Twitter Task Template from the main screen to save some time.

 If you want to know how to build the task from scratch, you may continue reading the following tutorial or watching the video below.

 You can use the following sample link to follow through:

 Here are the main steps in this tutorial[Download the demo task click here]